 Dual Certification: $256

 For individuals already certified or in the process of certification in one area who wish to apply for certification in the other area.
 Note: Individuals who apply for certification in both areas at the same time pay fees for single area certification application only.

 The maintenance of your certification and/or membership, in addition to continuing professional development requirements (if applicable), is dependent upon payment of your annual dues and fees.

-Once received at the National Office, please allow 4–6 weeks and sometimes as long as 6–8 weeks during very busy periods for the review of your completed application and all additional required documentation.
+Please allow 6 weeks for the review of your completed application and all additional required documentation.
 Certification cannot be awarded until we have verified that all requirements of the standards have been met.